Robust leave-one-out cross-validation for high-dimensional Bayesian models: Numerical simulations and real data examples

 \subsubsection{Infinite asymptotic variance and failure of standard rate of convergence}

 Next we explore more directly the impact of having a finite versus infinite asymptotic variance.
-This is better understood in terms of dependence of the MSE on the number of samples $S$, rather than fixing $S$ and varying, e.g., $n$ or $p$.
-In fact, when $AV_i^{(post)}=\infty$ the MSE of the estimator $\log(\hat{\mu}_i^{(post)})$ will decay at a rate slower than the classical $\mathcal{O}(S^{-1})$ Monte Carlo rate as $S\to\infty$.
-Figure \ref{evolution:mse} illustrate such phenomenon.
+Since the latter corresponds to a slower than $\mathcal{O}(S^{-1})$ decay for the MSE (see Theorem \ref{thm:mix_finite} and discussion thereafter), the difference is better illustrated by fixing $n$ and $p$ and varying $S$.

-The model setting and MSE computation is analogous to Figure \ref{fig:mse}, but now we vary $S$ while fixing $p=n=100$ and $\Sigma=10\I_p$.
-In this setting the results of Section \ref{sec:theory} suggest that $AV_i^{(post)}=\infty$ while $AV_i^{(mix)}<\infty$.
-In Figure \ref{evolution:mse} we see the MSE of the classical and PSIS estimators decaying approximately at a rate $\mathcal{O}(S^{-0.1})$ while the MSE of the mixture estimators follows the theoretical $\mathcal{O}(S^{-1})$ rate.
-In practice, this means that in such scenarios, despite being consistent as $S\to\infty$, the classical and PSIS estimators will require an extremely large number of samples to make the MSE small.
+We thus consider the same set-up and MSE computation of Section \ref{sec:high_d_linregr_sims}, but now we vary $S$ while fixing $p=n=100$ and $\Sigma=\I_p$.
+Figure \ref{evolution:mse} reports the results.
+Section \ref{sec:theory} implies that in this setting $AV_i^{(post)}=\infty$ with high probability while $AV_i^{(mix)}<\infty$.
+In accordance with this, we observe an MSE of the classical and PSIS estimators decaying approximately at a rate $\mathcal{O}(S^{-0.1})$ and an MSE of the mixture estimators following the theoretical $\mathcal{O}(S^{-1})$ rate.
+In practice, this means that in such scenarios, despite being consistent as $S\to\infty$, classical and PSIS estimators will require an extremely large number of samples to make the MSE small.